Annular Solar Eclipse

 It’s possible that only a few people will view this eclipse from within the annular zone.
 It’s a challenge to reach and there are only two inhabited locations within the annular shadow, neither of which are set up to welcome tourists.
 Viewing from the air is a comfortable approach, but an annular eclipse’s appeal may be limited for such a large expense.

-Almost certainly, there will be cruise ships to tackle the eclipse, as some companies are already taking tourists into these waters, though it may be a considerable diversion to reach the track.
+There may be cruise ships to tackle the eclipse, as some companies are already taking tourists into these waters, though it may be a considerable diversion to reach the track.
+Ponant has one such adventure in 2026, but it leaves Tasmania on the day of the eclipse.
+Heritage Expeditions out of New Zealand occasionally sails into the sub-Antarctic Islands but no dates are set for 2026.

 At the worst, a few dozen Russian researchers at Mirnyy and a small number of French/Italian inhabitants at Concordia will record the event for posterity.